A collaboration with my then 90 year old nana

 Fidgets

 I collect audio from people describing the ways in which they fidget.
 I am a fidgeter and am very interested in how people move when nervous, excited, bored etc. They are a like tiny dances.
 I am still exploring the participatory ways in which this project can come to life.
-Here is one of the ideas- me acting out a another person’s description of their fidget.
+Here is one of the ideas- me acting out another person’s description of their fidget.
 Please send me audio of your fidget- alyson@alysonfox.com

 A Shade of Red